-- Most legal trouble can be easily avoided by avoiding audio recordings and posting proper signage.
+- Most legal trouble can be avoided by avoiding audio recordings and posting proper signage.

 - Under Pennsylvania law, it is a felony to record an oral or telephone communication without the consent of all parties.
 Offenders are also subject to civil liability as per PA Cons Stat § 5703, § 5704 (definition & penalty), § 5725, § 5747 (civil damages)

 Pennsylvania has some of the harshest security camera regulations in the country.
-Even law enforcement organizations face restrictions regarding video surveillance in numerous cases without previous court clearance.
+Even law enforcement organizations face restrictions regarding video surveillance in numerous cases without previous court clearance or warrant.

 Failure to comply with Pennsylvania’s wiretap statute is a third-degree crime resulting in prison time.
-Pennsylvania is a two-party consent state, which means that when recording audio-video clips, you must notify everyone involved.
+Pennsylvania is a two-party consent state, meaning you must notify everyone and ask for consent from persons involved when recording audio-video clips.
 Otherwise, you are risking legal challenges, bad publicity, or worse.